Unboxing garden nurseries

 The last thing in the first box, apart from the seeds, is the nutrient sensor and extra batteries.
 Before I migrate plants from the nursery to the garden, I'll read up on how this works.
 In the mean time, quickly looking at it I see that it does pH readings and EC (electro-current) readings.
 As I go through a few cycles, and with the help of the app, I'll figure out what is the correct range of values for each of these.

-In boxes two and three, there were nutrients for the garden.
+In boxes two and three, there were nutrients for the garden and pH balance.
 It's not mentioned in the quick start, but in the large instruction manual provided with the garden itself, there are brief instructions on the difference between the two provided here.
 The general idea, though, is that it helps the plants grow and produce.
 Obviously.

 Now we get to the seeds.
 What will I be growing on the first round of two of plants.
 With a three tier garden, and three nurseries, I have room for 36 individual.
 That's a lot of vegetables all at once.
 I'm planning on staggering these in 3-4 week batches.
 That what I don't get 40 tomatoes all at once.